ful1e5/apple_cursor/README.md

 2. Open the `settings` app.
 3. **Goto** `Devices` -> `Mouse` -> `Additional Mouse Options`.
 4. **Goto** the `pointers` tab.
-5. Replace each cursor in the currently applied cursor set with the corresponding cursor in the `macOSBigSur Windows Theme` folder.
+5. Replace each cursor in the currently applied cursor set with the corresponding cursor in the `macOSBigSur_Windows` folder.
 6. Click "**save as**" and type in the desired name.
 7. Click "**apply**" and "**ok**".